hasura/ra-data-hasura/README.md

 - [react-admin-low-code](https://github.com/cpursley/react-admin-low-code) (basic usage)
 - [react-admin-hasura-queries](https://github.com/cpv123/react-admin-hasura-queries) (usage with custom queries)

-## Benifits and Motivation
+## Benefits and Motivation

 This utility is built on top of [ra-data-graphql](https://github.com/vladimiregorov/react-admin/blob/master/packages/ra-data-graphql/README.md) and is a custom data provider for the current Hasura GraphQL API format.

-The existing ra-data-hasura provider communicates with Hasura V1, using standard REST and not GraphQL.
-The existing ra-data-graphql-simple provider, requires that your GraphQL endpoint implement a specific grammar for the objects and methods exposed, which is not an option available if you intend to use a Hasura API because the exposed objects and methods are generated to match their own specification.
+The existing ra-data-graphql-simple provider, requires that your GraphQL endpoint implement a specific grammar for the objects and methods exposed, which is different with Hasura because the exposed objects and methods are generated differently.

 This utility auto generates valid GraphQL queries based on the properties exposed by the Hasura API such as `object_bool_exp` and `object_set_input`.